-This course is designed to cover general physics at a level that assumes previous exposure to college algebra and basic trigonometry.
-Specific topics include mechanics, properties of matter and energy, thermodynamics and periodic motion.
-A laboratory is required.
-Core Area III, ASCI.
-(F, Sp)
+This course is designed to cover general physics at a level that assures previous exposure to college algebra, basic trigonometry.
+Specific topics include mechanics, properties of matter and energy, thermodynamics, and periodic motion.
+Laboratory is required.
+Core Area III.
+ASCI.
+Code A. (F, Sp)